 Nothing beats a one-pan dinner.
 Not only does this sticky Chinese tray bake require minimal washing up, but it's also packed with flavour thanks to its super simple Chinese-style marinade made up of your typical store cupboard ingredients.
 That's dinner sorted then!

 BUTTERNUT SQUASH RISOTTO

-With a sweet taste and gooey texture, this butternut squash risotto tastes as good as it looks - and will leave you feeling satisfyingly full to boot.
+With a sweet taste and gooey texture, this butternut squash risotto tastes as good as it looks.
+Perfect for those chilly Winter months, it'll leave you feeling satisfyingly full to boot.
 Pick up a squash for dinner tonight and you can have this masterpiece on the table in under 45 minutes.
 Perfect!